tali0273/Tao-Li/README.md

 5. The social network can keep you out of reality
 6. The social network offers a lot of knowledges for college students to study.
 7. The college students can check any news nearby.
+##Risks:
+1. We will use Android system for this App.
+So far just one group member is familiar with it.
+Others of us need study it by ourselves.
+2. We have some experience about this the similar App or website, like Tinder or facebook.
+But we think that’s not enough.
+We want to do some better.
+3. We need some special information.
+For example, we need to collect some social information in the special, just like CU Boulder students information(e.g. email address, daily news and so on)

+##Mitigation strategy for dealing with the risk:
+1. We need to study how to use Android system.
+And we need more group meeting to talk about the problem we meet.
+2. We can talk with our TA, try to look for some more information we can help us.

 ##User Stories:
 1. Create UI Shell: “As a student, I want to be able to quickly navigate the social circle in my area so that I can interact with my friends and make new friends near me.”
 (Story Points: 8)
 2. Develop a Profile Database: “As a user, I want to be able to see my friend’s profiles with information about themselves so that I can learn more about people in my social group.”
 (Story Points: 5)
 3. Create Personal Profiles: “As a student I want to be able to personalize my profile with information about myself so that people can learn more about me and I can meet new people.”
 (Story Points: 5)
 4. Create private messaging: "As a college student I want to be able to message easily so that I can communicate with my friends."
 (Story Points: 8)
+5. Friend feed：As a students, I want to know what my closed classmates are doing, so I can share some information what I know or ask some question.